rowcased/rowcased.github.io/alternate_page.md

 ### 4. Moderation

-Because rank, did stuff... in answering questions and repairing issues with faulty kata Here I am going into detail about what it means to be a moderator on codewars.
+Because rank, did stuff... in answering questions and repairing issues with faulty kata Here I am going into detail about what it means to be a moderator on Codewars.
 There is no pay, but the hours are good.
 I have no real authority, although I do have the power to make some changes.
 I like that I have earned the ability to alter things on the website, so I respect that power and tread very carefully.

 <a href="https://rowcased.github.io/">(return to portfolio)</a>